-- Clinical Pastoral Education (one unit, four hundred hours), 6 credits; - Institutional Setting (hospice, nursing home, educational institution, or non-profit agency); or, - Military Chaplaincy (participation in an approved training program).
+- Clinical Pastoral Education, 12 credits; - Institutional Setting (hospice, nursing home, educational institution, or non-profit agency); or, - Military Chaplaincy (participation in an approved training program).

 NON-ORDINATION TRACK

 This track is designed to provide vocational experience for students who are not seeking ordination.
 The field requirement can be fulfilled by any of the above options.